View Jeffrey Corder's Obituary on www.swtimes.com/ and share memories

 Jeffrey Corder

-Graveside service will be 10 a.m.
-Thursday at Duncan Cemetery in Ozark.
+He was preceded in death by his paternal grandparents, James and Vera Corder; maternal grandfather, Bill Stubblefield; maternal great-grandparents, Life and Ardis Shelton; and his stepfather, Jerry Rogers.

-He is survived by three daughters, Amanda Corder of Ozark, Tabitha Walton of Altus and Brittany Quincey of Fort Smith; two sons, Tyler Corder of Fort Smith and Robbie Corder of Oklahoma; his mother, Sherry Rogers of Ozark; his father, Sammy Corder of Dallas; a brother, Ricky Corder of Seattle; his grandmother, Shirley Stubblefield of Flat, Texas; and four grandchildren.
+Jeffrey is survived by his mother, Sherry Corder Rogers of Ozark; his father, Sammy Corder of Dallas; maternal grandmother, Shirley Stubblefield of Flat, Texas; two sons, Tyler Thomas Corder of Fort Smith and Robbie Corder of Oklahoma; three daughters, Amanda Nicole Corder of Ozark, Tabitha Danielle Walton and husband Jordon of Altus and Brittany Dianne Quincey and husband Val of Fort Smith; a brother, Ricky Corder of Seattle; and four grandchildren, Skyler Belt, Adeline Walton, Aiden Quincey and Everly Walton.

+Graveside service will be held at 10 a.m.
+Thursday, Aug.
+8, 2019, at Duncan Cemetery with Brother Coyce Couch officiating, under direction of Shaffer Funeral Home.

+Family will visit with friends 6-8 p.m.
+Wednesday at Shaffer Funeral Home, 2315 W. Commercial St., Ozark.

+Serving as pallbearers will be Joe Atkinson, Jason Kelly, Jordon Walton, Val Kolby Quincey, Keaton Moon and Allen Johnson.

 Published in Times Record on Aug.
 7, 2019